 The National Institute of Technology (NIT) in Dearborn, MI opened in January 2001 as a branch campus of the NIT in Southfield, Michigan.
-The school is conveniently located on Michigan Avenue in the city of Dearborn, Michigan.
-The attractive facility includes computer and medical assisting laboratories, lecture rooms, library, student lounge, and administrative areas.
+The school is conveniently located in the second floor of the Village Plaza on Michigan Avenue in the city of Dearborn, Michigan.
+The attractive facility includes computer, medical assisting, medical billing, and massage therapy laboratories, lecture rooms, resource center, student lounge, and administrative areas.
 This institution, the facilities it occupies and the equipment it uses comply with all federal, state and local ordinances and regulations, including those related to fire safety, building safety and health.
 Public transportation is available at the school location.